Centennial High School (Las Vegas)

-Centennial High School is also well known for having one of the best Track and Field programs in the state.
-Head Coach, Roy Sessions, has led the women's team to 13 State wins.

 The school gained notoriety when it was learned that the 311 Boyz attended school there.
 The youths were heavily influenced by the Bumfights series.
-In 2004, Bumfights copyright holder Ty Besson praised the school for "educating teens the right way to learn".

 Extracurricular activities

 NJROTC

 In 2007, the Centennial High School Naval Junior Reserve Officers' Training Corps (NJROTC) unit was rated the most outstanding in the nation by The Navy League.

 In 2001 and 2008, the Centennial High School NJROTC unit won 3rd overall in the nation at the Navy Nationals Championship in Pensacola, Florida.
 The 2014-2015 school year the Centennial High School NJROTC won 3rd overall and 1st in the nation for their Color Guard.
 The 2015-2016 school year at Navy Nationals, Centennial took home 4th in the nation and 3rd in the nation for Color Guard.
-Also in the 2015-2016 school year, Centennial High School NJROTC was awarded Overall Best Unit from the Area 13 Commander, Captain Daniel Wenceslao (USN Ret.).
-Centennial's NJROTC is run by the Senior Naval Science Instructor, Commander Richard Pokropski, and three Naval Science Instructors: Gunnery Sergeant Jermaine Smith, Master Chief Petty Officer Jim Lyle, and Senior Chief Petty Officer Sayre.
-Two instructors are United States Navy, retired, One is United States Marine Corps, Retired, while the Commander is United States Coast Guard, retired.
-Captain Hardeman retired at the end of the 2010-2011 school year, Petty Officer First Class Johnson retired at the end of the 2018-2019 school year, and Senior Chief Petty Officer Borders retired at the end of the 2021-2022 school year.
+Also in the 2015-2016 school year, Centennial High School NJROTC was awarded Overall Best Unit from the Area 13 Commander.

-Centennial High School NJROTC unit has won the Navy Nationals competition twice in its history, unusually winning by both the largest margin (200 points, 2009) and subsequently the smallest margin (3 points, 2010).
-Just as important, they are the ONLY school to be selected as the Capt.
-Jim Harvey award winner in two different years.
-This award is presented to the school that best displays fair play, hard work, sportsmanship and pride in all they do.
+Centennial High School NJROTC unit has won the Navy Nationals competition twice in its history, by both the largest margin (200 points, 2009) and subsequently the smallest margin (3 points, 2010).

 Singers

-In 2007 under the direction of Alan Zabriskie the Centennial High School Chamber Singers were honored to sing at the 2007 ACDA National Convention in Miami, Florida.
+In 2007 the Centennial High School Chamber Singers sang at the 2007 ACDA National Convention in Miami, Florida.

-The new choral teacher is Karen Miskell.

-Prior to Zabriskie, Nicki Bakko Toliver was the Choral Director who developed the high quality choral program earning Superior and Gold ratings from regional and national competitions.
-Her students performed in District, State and National Honor Choirs.
-She has recently completed her DMA in choral conducting at North Dakota State University and is now the Assistant Professor of Choral Music at Wartburg College in Waverly, Iowa.